 5. Throw out the old hierarchy

-that hard-to-find loyalty can be gained when a company has an open-door policy at all levels, and employees are encouraged to voice their opinion.
+When we suggest throwing out the old hierarchy, J+F aren’t suggesting firing your older staff and replacing them with millennials, but of dismantling the way companies have traditionally operated with a succession of line managers all the way to the CEO.
+While some structure is important, millennials are known to favor the collaborative approach, and also want to feel valued.
+Some ofthat hard-to-find loyalty can be gained when a company has an open-door policy at all levels, and employees are encouraged to voice their opinion.
 It can be as simple as reorganizing office space into an open plan arrangement where the CEO is seen as ‘just’ another worker who takes coffee with everyone else rather than an unapproachable Wizard of Oz figure in a corner office who should

 not be disturbed under any circumstances.
 Going further, companies can create mentor schemes to retain millennial employees that help coach this cohort into career progression using the experience a senior manager has gained.
 Mentoring schemes also give managers a way of feeling the temperature of the workforce one-on-one, while town hall meetings held on regular occasions will provide a huge insight into how the workforce is feeling about the company as a whole – an unhappy general workforce will not lead to millennial employees staying for any length of time.